Christmas Crafts for Kids - Page 3

 Christmas Tree for the Wild Animals

 Start a new Christmas tradition this year!
 Children love making and giving gifts to their friends and family, but will also treasure the times they spend showing their appreciation for God's creatures decorating a tree with gifts for the wildlife in their area.
 Eve Bunting wrote a beautiful book called "Night Tree" in which a young boys tells about a memorable family tradition they do the night before Christmas.
-He describes how they go to the edge of town and find their special tree, decorate it with popcorn chains, apples, and popcorn balls, share in hot chocolate, and sing their favorite Christmas songs.

 If you have a tree you can see from your window, decorate it so that your children can actually see the birds and other wildlife enjoying their gifts.